rexresearch

 conventional pitch control means such as a control column

-normally driving an elevator, so that increasing the motor speed
+normally driving an elevator, so that increasing the motor

-Alternatively conventional elevator control may be employed, and
+the elevator.
+Alternatively conventional elevator control may

-conventional aircraft.
+flaps of a conventional aircraft.

 Equally it is possible for there to be a control surface